For Partners | Baltic Sea Day

 The idea is that the general public can also participate in the Day’s celebrations in many ways.
 Events of the Baltic Sea Day can be free of charge, or they may involve a fee.
 This means you can also organise events that have a fee: restaurants can sell the Baltic Day Menu, museums can charge their normal entry fee, etc. – this is all at the discretion of each partner.
 You can also raise funds at your event, within the constraints of the organisation’s money collection permit.

-Does the John Nurminen Foundation raise funds for its own operations in connection with the Baltic Sea Day?
+Does John Nurminen Foundation raise funds for its own operations in connection with the Baltic Sea Day?

-When we created and launched the Baltic Sea Day in 2019, we decided that the main goal of the Baltic Sea Day is not to raise funds for the Foundation, as the Day has a wider societal goal.
+The Foundation focuses in particular on organising the Baltic Sea Day, and related communications.
+The central aspects of the Baltic Sea Day are celebrating together, organising events that everyone can participate in, and doing good deeds for the Baltic Sea.
+When we launched the Baltic Sea Day in 2019, we decided that the main goal of the Baltic Sea Day is not to raise funds for the Foundation, as the Day has a wider societal goal.
 Essential to the success of the Baltic Sea Day is that as wide a selection of different kinds of stakeholders, including cities, museums, libraries, schools, research institutions, companies and other foundations that work for the Baltic Sea participate in the Day.
 With the Baltic Sea Day, we want to raise awareness, with the widest scope possible, of the unique culture, sensitive nature, and interesting history of the Baltic Sea.

 Baltic Sea Day partners